![]() |

 looking north/west back toward Walkertown Guthrie Road bridge.

-the future Business 40/US 421 interchange showing the built up ground
+toward the future Business 40/US 421 interchange showing the built

-built up graded roadbed for future I-74 lanes leading up hill from
+along built up graded roadbed for future I-74 lanes leading up hill

 Another view looking